SmileyChris/django-countries/README.rst

     class CountrySerializer(serializers.Serializer):
         country = CountryField()

-You can optionally instantiate the field with ``countries`` with a custom Countries_ instance.
+You can optionally instantiate the field with the ``countries`` argument to specify a custom Countries_ instance.

 .. _Countries: `Single field customization`_